VishalPallagani/LLMsforPlanningLab-AAAI24/Part 2/README.md

 For questions or issues, please raise an issue in the repository or contact the author.

 ## Acknowledgments
-This tutorial was created using resources and tools from [planning.domains](https://planning.domains/), Google Colab, and [CSCE 580](https://github.com/biplav-s/course-ai-tai-f23/tree/main) course offered by Prof. Biplav Srivastava at the University of South Carolina.
+This tutorial was created using resources and tools from [planning.domains](https://planning.domains/), [Unified Planning](https://unified-planning.readthedocs.io/en/latest/) Google Colab, and [CSCE 580](https://github.com/biplav-s/course-ai-tai-f23/tree/main) course offered by Prof. Biplav Srivastava at the University of South Carolina.